Students can now register online using the Intercampus Student Information System (iSiS).

 Student Nurses Association (SNA)

 The student nurses association is a recognized student organization that provides socialization, peer support and mentorship to nursing students at the University of Massachusetts Lowell.
 The student nurse association is an extension of the National Student Nurses Association (NSNA).
-All students in the department of nursing are welcomed to join.
+All students in the School of Nursing are welcomed to join.
 The SNA also participates in university events and conducts service projects for the community.
-This organization is supported by faculty advisors from the department of nursing (Faculty Advisor: Laurie Soroken).
+This organization is supported by faculty advisors from the department of nursing (Faculty Advisor to be announced).

 Graduate Student Organization of the Department of Nursing (GSO/DON)